What accessibility features are provided with the Windows operating system?

 It should be noted that the AT applications that are bundled with Windows provide only a minimum level of accessibility, not the full set of features that many users require for equal access to the operating system, educational programs, and other software applications.
 Therefore, many educational entities deploy the standard set of Windows AT on all workstations by default, but additionally 1) provide a small number of dedicated workstations that are equipped with commonly requested third party AT, and 2) are prepared to purchase and install additional AT as needed by specific students.

-The following is a list of basic accessibility features that are included with Windows XP.
-Previous versions of Windows also included several of these same features.
+The following is a list of basic accessibility features that are included in various Windows versions.

 Display and Readability: